Get insider access

 Our Verdict

-The Neato D8 is an alright choice for cleaning bare floors.
-It easily clears away medium-sized and large debris like rice or cereal on this surface type, but it does tend to leave behind some material along walls and in corners.
-It also might require another cleaning cycle to deal with fine debris left on this surface type.
-On the upside, it's impressively well-built and not overly difficult to maintain.
-While its battery life is shorter than that of some other models, it'll still provide a long enough runtime to clean most spaces.
-Unfortunately, it incurs several recurring costs and can occasionally get stuck on obstructions like rug tassels.
+The Neato D8 is a great choice for cleaning bare floors.
+It easily clears pet hair and small debris like rice without much of an issue, though it struggles a little with bulky material like cereal.
+It's impressively well-built and not overly difficult to maintain either.
+While its battery life is shorter than some other models, it should still provide a long enough runtime to clean most spaces.
+Unfortunately, it incurs quite a few recurring costs and can occasionally get stuck on obstructions like rug tassels.

 Pros